prefix-dev/pixi/docs/cli.md

 ##### Options

 - `--manifest-path <MANIFEST_PATH>`: the path to `pixi.toml`, by default it searches for one in the parent directories.
+It can also be controlled by the `PIXI_PROJECT_MANIFEST` environment variable which allows the default to be overridden by `pixi shell`.
 - `--host`: Specifies a host dependency, important for building a package.
 - `--build`: Specifies a build dependency, important for building a package.
 - `--pypi`: Specifies a PyPI dependency, not a conda package.